High-Span Managers Are the High-Touch Networkers

 OrgScope shows relative span by diameter of red disk

-Most managers, at all levels, manage a very small number of reports.
+Most leaders, at all levels, manage a very small number of reports.
 A surprisingly large number manage a large number of reports, which usually means under-service by functions like IT and HR that apply standard policies for all managers (e.g., how performance reviews are conducted)